inpsyde/composer-asset-compiler/README.md

 This cases are achievable thanks to the **`env`** configuration.

-Both `dependencies` and `scripts` configurations, instead of being set as own properties of the `composer-asset-compiler` object, can be placed inside an `env` object, so that it is possible to have different configuration per environment.
+Both `dependencies` and `script` configurations, instead of being set as own properties of the `composer-asset-compiler` object, can be placed inside an `env` object, so that it is possible to have different configuration per environment.

 For example: